 B.F.A. in Dance Performance and Choreography with PreK-12 Dance Education Concentration

-Dance majors may elect to obtain state certification to teach dance to PreK-12 students.
+Dance majors may elect to complete the requirements for state certification to teach dance to PreK-12 students.
 Students in this program are eligible to apply for certification to teach dance in grades PreK-12 in the public schools in Maryland and other states.
 The program leads to the Bachelor of Fine Arts degree in Dance Performance and Choreography with PreK-12 Dance Education Certification.

 Students whose GPA falls below the minimum requirement will be given one term to improve their GPA.
 Failure to do so may result in suspension from the program.

 The Teacher Education Executive Board (TEEB) reserves the right to refuse, deny or revoke the application for admission to professional education programs or entry into internship of any student whose observed conduct is deemed incongruent with established guidelines of the Professional Behavior Policy.

 Overall Goals for BFA Performance and Choreography and PreK-12 Dance Education Concentration